-Target to acquire Deliv’s same-day delivery tech in R&D-focused acquisition – TechCrunch
+Target to acquire same-day delivery tech from Deliv – TechCrunch

 “Deliv is in the process of completing a deal to sell technology assets to Target and Deliv’s CEO along with a subset of the team will be moving over to Target,” a Deliv spokesperson told TechCrunch.
 “Target is not involved in the wind-down.
 We are working with our retail partners to transition delivery services to other providers during the next 90 days.”

 The deal is expected to close in around a month.
-Target is also making offers to some of Deliv’s staff, including founder and CEO Daphne Carmeli.
-The company tells TechCrunch that employees are being given 2 months of pay and options to sustain healthcare.
-Operations will wind down over a 90-day period, so some team members will remain employed over the next 2-3 months while they look for their next job.
+As a part of the acquisition, Target is also making offers to some of Deliv’s staff, including founder and CEO Daphne Carmeli, who is expected to accept.

+Deliv, meanwhile, tells TechCrunch that employees are being given two months of pay and options to sustain their healthcare.
+Operations will wind down over a 90-day period, meaning that some team members will remain employed over the next couple of months while they look for their next job.
 Drivers will also continue deliveries during this time, but will have time to pursue other opportunities, Deliv says.

 Target already had some exposure to Deliv’s technology, as it had been working with the delivery service provider in small tests in 2019 and early 2020.
-The retailer believes there’s long-term potential with regard to Deliv’s technology, which smartly batches orders together that are going to the same area — something that its prior acquisitions of Shipt and Grand Junction in 2017 didn’t offer.
+The retailer believes there’s long-term potential with regard to Deliv’s technology, which smartly batches orders together that are going to the same area — something its prior acquisitions of Shipt and Grand Junction in 2017 didn’t offer.

-However, Target isn’t planning to integrate Deliv technology immediately into any of operations, but will instead research and test how it could aid its supply chain at scale.
-Target isn’t talking about what sort of orders or tests it may run following the deal’s closure, but believes the tech could be used in a range of ways to make deliveries more efficient.
+However, Target isn’t planning to integrate Deliv technology immediately into any of operations.
+Instead, it will research and test how the tech could aid its supply chain at scale.
+Target isn’t talking about what sort of orders or tests it may run following the deal’s closure, but believes the tech could be used in many ways to make its deliveries more efficient.

 The news of Target’s acquisition comes just one day after The Wall Street Journal reported Deliv would be ceasing its on-demand delivery operations on or before August 4.